 During embargo periods applicable to certain routes, Air Canada reserves the right to refuse to transport a second checked bag per passenger, for operational and safety reasons.
 Passengers should contact Air Canada or consult its baggage web page for more information.

-(2) Excess baggage
+(2) Excess Baggage

-Baggage in excess of the regular baggage allowance set out above in RULE 60 - BAGGAGE (A)(1)d), in number, dimension or weight, will be accepted subject to the conditions set out below, upon payment of applicable fees.
+Baggage in excess of the regular baggage allowance set out in (A)(1) above, in number, dimension or weight, will be accepted subject to the conditions set out below, upon payment of applicable fees.